sass/sass-site/source/blog/037-rfc-embedded-protocol-2.md

    [the Sass language repository]: https://github.com/sass/sass/blob/main/spec/embedded-protocol.md

-2. The embedded protocol now explicitly declares fields as `optional` using the protocol buffers language feature.
+2. The embedded protocol now explicitly declares optional fields using the protocol buffers language feature.
 This means that "default values" for various fields are no longer considered to be unset.